Skip to main content

 Understanding Traces — The Execution Tree

 A trace is a tree of "runs."
 The root run is your top-level chain invocation.
 Each step inside the chain — prompt formatting, LLM call, output parsing, tool invocation — becomes a child run.
-If a step itself contains sub-steps (like an agent that calls multiple tools), those become grandchild runs.
+Agent sub-steps become grandchild runs.

 Multi-step chain with a deeper trace